NowEwo/EwOS-JS/README.md

 ### Transform your low-end PC into a high-performance desktop experience, accessible from any device with our powerful web-based tool

 ## Roadmap
-- [x] Online desktop accessible from another computer with multitask functionnalities
+- [x] Online desktop accessible from another computer with multitasking functionnalities
 - [x] Basic inter-devices communication system with centralised web-socket
 - [ ] Syncronisation of devices and filesystem from host
 - [ ] Communication with other hosts (P2P)